SeaDve/Kooha/README.md

 ### Meson

 #### Prerequisites

-The following packages are required to build Kooha.
-Note that these are not needed to be installed on your device when you use GNOME Builder because it takes care of the required dependencies.
+The following packages are required to build Kooha:

 * meson
 * ninja